How does priestley use gerald to explore ideas about responsibility

 Gerald’s character development and redemption arc

-See also How to pronounce juxtaposition
+See also How to hang pleated curtains

 As the play progresses, Gerald undergoes significant character development.
 He begins as a naive and self-assured young man but is later exposed to the consequences of his actions.
 This transformation allows him to develop a deeper understanding of responsibility and accountability.